KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 KeyboardKit has a ``KeyboardLayoutProvider`` protocol that is implemented by classes that can provide the keyboard with dynamic layouts, as well as a base classes that provide standard layouts.

-👑 [KeyboardKit Pro][Pro] unlocks localized providers for all locales, and more input sets.
+👑 [KeyboardKit Pro][Pro] unlocks localized input sets and layout providers for all locales.
 Information about Pro features can be found at the end of this article.